 1. Enable schema updates.
 To be able to modify the schema, you must modify the registry key located at

-$HKEY_LOCAL_MACHINE \ System \ Current Control Set \ Services \ NTDS \ Parameters$
+$HKEY_LOCAL_MACHINE \backslash System \backslash Current Control Set \backslash Services \backslash NTDS \backslash Parameters$

 Insert Schema Update Allowed as a REG_DWORD value into the registry, and set the value to 1 (or any other value greater than 0).